bor0/budge/tp/README.md

 ## Syntax

-Every statement in an Budge code is of the form:
+Every statement in a Budge-TP code is of the form:

 ```
 r<name> : <expr> [-> <expr> -> ... -> <expr>]